 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
 The Company is an exploration stage company and has incurred losses since its inception.
-In connection with management's election to complete the full 2011 exploration program, together with staking additional mining claims, management re-evaluated its cash position and has determined that as of the date of this report, the Company does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-The Company raised \$285,666 net cash proceeds from the exercise of warrants and \$4,794,098 net cash from the issuance of common stock during the year ended December 31, 2011.
+The Company does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
+The Company raised \$349,860 net cash from the issuance of common stock and sold equipment which yielded \$291,913 net cash proceeds after the purchaser assumed existing debt \$276,020 and entered into a receivable for the balance of the \$900,000 sale amount during the year ended December 31, 2012.
 The Company believes that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.